Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2023_Nia_Heermance.md

 see who you are grading is appropiate for the current gradeable.

-A bugfix I worked on was the blindness setting for limited access graders (i.e. undergraduate mentors) was accidentally hiding student information for full-access graders (i.e. instrucotrs and TAs).
+A bugfix I worked on was the blindness setting for limited access graders (i.e. undergraduate mentors) was accidentally hiding student information for full-access graders (i.e. instructors and TAs).
 Worse, the limited access setting wasn't hiding student information from the mentors themselves for team assignments!
 There were some small logic changes necessary to get this setting working again.